-- To develop agreement provisions that optimize value for money (discussed later in this primer). - To calculate risk adjustments as part of VfM assessments. - To help determine project contingency amounts. - To identify and monitor mitigation actions (i.e., risk management).
+- to develop agreement provisions that optimize value for money (discussed later in this primer); - to calculate risk adjustments as part of value for money assessments; - to help determine project contingency amounts; and - to identify and monitor mitigation actions (i.e., risk management).

-For major projects in the United States, a series of risk workshops is generally conducted to develop a project risk register, also known as a risk matrix, which is used to manage risks throughout all phases of the project.
-An example of a risk register is presented in table 3.
+For major projects in the U.S., a series of risk workshops is generally conducted to develop a project "risk register," also known as a "risk matrix," which is used to manage risks throughout all phases of the project.
+An example of a risk register is presented in Table 4-1.
 The risk register will usually comprise the following components:

-- Risk Category-Type of risk (as discussed in chapter 3). - Risk Topic-Identifies the specific risk. - Risk Description-Includes a summary of the potential loss if the risk event occurs. - Risk Probability-Likelihood of a risk occurring (e.g., high, moderate, or low). - Potential Consequence-Effect of the risk should it occur. - Allocation of Risk-Whether the risk will be transferred to the private sector, be shared, or be retained. - Treatment Options-Actions that can reduce the likelihood or consequences of a particular risk (i.e., risk mitigation).
+- ▶ Risk Category type of risk (as discussed in Chapter 3); - ▶ Risk Topic identifying the specific risk; - ▶ Risk Description including a summary of the potential loss if the risk event occurs; - Risk Probability the likelihood of a risk occurring (e.g., high, moderate, low); - ▶ Potential Consequence impact of the risk, should it occur; - Allocation of Risk -whether the risk will be transferred to the private sector, shared or retained; and - Treatment Options-actions that can reduce the likelihood or consequences of a particular risk (i.e., risk mitigation).